Manhattan Spinal Decompression Specialist

 What about the DTS table?

 Chattanooga DTS system or a.k.a as the DTS is my opinion is an inferior table compared to the DRX 9000 or the Spine-med table.
-I have been utilizing spinal disc decompression in my practice for 10 plus years longer than most chiropractors in Manhattan.
-Several NYC Chiropractors have added this table to their practice and even are offering the first five visits free.
+I have been utilizing spine decompression protocols in my practice for 10 years longer than most chiropractors in Manhattan.
+Several new Chiropractors have added this table to their practice and even are offering the first few visits free.
 I believe that you get what you pay for and I have made a major investment in my practice and my patients health.
 Why settle for inexpensive equipment?
-The Chattanooga table is about $8,000 and the DRX is about $95K, What table do you want to be treated on?
-If that is the only table you have access to then it can’t hurt you, but if you want a top of the line spinal decompression and want to treated on the best then go with the table that has set the benchmark, the DRX 9000.
+The Chattanooga table is about $8,000 and the DRX is about $95,000, What table do you want to be treated on?
+If that is the only table you have access to then it can't hurt you, but if you want top of the line spinal decompression and want to treated on the best then go with the table that has set the benchmark, the DRX 9000.
 I do not offer free treatments but I do offer a free consultation.
 If you have an MRI report or better yet the actual film I will review them and give you a second opinion.
 Call (212) 645-8151 to speak to me directly.

-Although a recent MRI has become the gold standard to document presence of a herniated disc, there are abnormal types of movements that can be shown on radiographs while the patient is holding their spine in full extension and flexion.
-The two radiologic change that is indicative of instability, vacuum sign (Knutson’s phenomenon of gas in the disc) and the “traction spur” also known as the Macnab spur.
+Although a recent MRI has become the gold standard to document presence of a herniated disc ,their are abnormal types of movements that can be shown on radiographs while the patient is holding their spine in full extension and flexion.
+The two radiologic change that are indicative of instability, vacuum sign (Knuttson's phenomenon of gas in the disc) and the "traction spur" also known as the Macnab spur.
 So if a recent MRI is not available the use of a radiograph can point to a lumbar instability.
-I recently purchased a high-speed low dose digital system for use in my practice.
+I recently purchased a high speed low dose digital system for use in my practice.

 - Ruptured Disc